cromulentorg/memallocdemo/experiment.md

 {"message":"Allocating 3000MB."}
 ```

-This works, confirming that the scheduler frees up the memory to the memory pool.
+This works, confirming that the scheduler frees up the memory to the memory pool once an application stops using it.